anquanscan/sec-tools/README.md

 [MagicPost](https://github.com/hyundotio/MagicPost): MagicPost is an open-source, free pastebin-like service for encrypted messages.
 MagicPost only stores PGP encrypted messages and allow users to search them by their SHA1 sum (given by MagicPost when possted) and/or fingerprint of PGP keys.
 [osintui](https://github.com/wssheldon/osintui): OSINT from your favorite services in a friendly terminal user interface
 [DUMB](https://github.com/AlphaDelta/DUMB): A fast and advanced ransomware PoC
 [CTF-BWK](https://github.com/flavienbwk/CTF-BWK): A dockerized Capture The Flag challenge for computer science students.
 Get to know the basics !
+[match-cli](https://github.com/Optable/match-cli): The match CLI is an open-source utility that enables an organisation to execute a secure ID match with its partner's data collaboration node (Optable DCN).